Drinking and Driving

 Any person who is found to be driving with a BAC at or above .05% can face penalties including immediate suspension of their driver's license, vehicle impoundment and monetary fines.
 Click here for more detail on BC's drinking and driving legislation.

 The only way of accurately measuring BAC is to use a Breathalyzer or conduct a blood test.
-A customer's BAC will depend on factors including his or her sex, weight, the number of drinks he or she has consumed and the number of hours since the first drink (see Appendix D for a chart on How to Calculate BAC).
+A customer's BAC will depend on factors including his or her sex, weight, the number of drinks he or she has consumed and the number of hours since the first drink (see chart on How to Calculate BAC).

 A practical technique for you to estimate a customer's BAC is to observe how many standard drinks (defined as a drink containing the equivalent of 0.6 ounces of 100% alcohol) are served and consumed by the customer while at your premises.